JS-RML/parrot_gripper/README.md

 <img src="media/schematic.png" height="300">
 </p>

+The scripts for controlling the gripper can be found in the folder `/script`, where the .ipynb files are the examples of controlling the gripper.

 ## 5. Maintenance
-For any technical issues, please contact Ka Hei Mak khmakac@connect.ust.hk.
+For any technical issues, please contact Ka Hei Mak khmakac@connect.ust.hk